Radboud-University/osc-nijmegen/docs/_posts/2019-11-28-git-workshop.md

 In this workshop, we'll set you up with the minimal basics needed to start using git and GitHub for version control in your projects.
 In the first part, we'll do a git crash course and demos of the basic scenarios you'll use for the second part.

 In the second part, we'll work together on a project hosted on a GitHub :octocat: repository.
 There, you'll start using the real magic of git :boom:, meaning you'll work on issues, pull changes from others to your repo, push your changes to the remote, make a PR, review your colleagues' contributsion, merge the changes ... (as a bonus, you'll get tons of new jargon to throw around).
-To prep you real good, we'll also show you how stuff can go wrong (been there, done that)
+To prep you real good, we'll also show you how stuff can go wrong (been there, done that).

 REGISTER here: https://forms.gle/o5VKjaxtEj7hgnCz8